-You may need a blood or platelet transfusion when you have symptoms of anaemia or a low platelet count.
+Blood or platelet transfusions are usually given when you have symptoms of anaemia or low platelets.
 Transfusions are given by a nurse, usually on the day ward or outpatient clinic.
 The blood or platelets are given via IV/drip into your arm, which takes 1-2 hours.